This page is designed to answer the following questions:

 What is privacy?

-Privacy is giving people space as and when they need it and respecting personal confidential information about them that you may have access to.
+Privacy is giving individuals space as and when they need it and respecting personal confidential information about them that you may have access to.

 What is dignity?

-Dignity is respecting and valuing the individuals that you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care.
+Dignity is respecting and valuing the individuals you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care in a professional manner.

 How can privacy & dignity be compromised and maintained?

-The privacy and dignity of an individual can be compromised if care workers do not value or respect them.
+The privacy and dignity of an individual can be compromised if care workers do not value or respect individuals as human beings.

-The table below gives several examples of good and bad practice, where the good practice maintains an individual’s dignity and privacy and the poor practice compromises it.
+The table below gives several examples of good and bad practices, where good practice maintains an individual’s dignity and privacy and poor practice compromises it.

 |Maintains privacy and dignity